What to order at Charleston’s James Beard-nominated restaurants

 With such wonderful food + drinks on offer, it can be daunting to first look at these establishments’ menus.
 We’re here to make sure you get your order right the first time.

-At Palmira Barbecue, modern twists on classic eats are owner and pitmaster Hector Garate’s specialty — nominated in the Emerging Chef category.
+Modern twists on classic eats are owner and pitmaster Garate’s specialty.
 Make sure to check the daily specials, but the Tripleta Sandwich is a thing of beauty.
 Don’t sleep on a side order of Puerto Rican beans.

-For Best New Restaurant, Pitt Street bistro Merci made the list.
-The best way to enjoy it?
+The Pitt Street bistro has been making waves since it opened.
 Keep your eyes peeled for a five-course tasting event.
 Psst — there’s one on Valentine’s Day.

 Two slider sandwiches with caviar inside.